coder7475/github-actions/README.md

 - You can create custom actions or use actions available in the GitHub Marketplace.

+- - There are three types of github actions:

+  - Container Actions
+  - JavaScript Actions
+  - Composite Actions

+- With **container actions**, the environment is part of the action's code.
+These actions can only be run in a Linux environment that GitHub hosts.
+Container actions support many different languages.

+- **JavaScript actions** don't include the environment in the code.
+You'll have to specify the environment to execute these actions.
+You can run these actions in a VM in the cloud or on-premises.
+JavaScript actions support Linux, macOS, and Windows environments.

+- **Composite actions** allow you to combine multiple workflow steps within one action.
+For example, you can use this feature to bundle together multiple run commands into an action, and then have a workflow that executes the bundled commands as a single step using that action.

 ### Runners

 - A runner is a server that executes workflows when triggered.